ActuallyAdequate/Chimaera/core/gm-tools/weather.md

 #### Thunderstorm

 All Creatures Gain the Deafened Condition.
 Each round a Random creature will be struck by lightning.
 They will take 1 Internal Injury.
 Anyone connected by a conductive material will also be struck.
-Ignore the Injury if you have an ability that involves the use of Electricity.

 #### Tornado